-- Ginger essential oil is very high in Antioxidants which means it can fight off free radicals and oxidative stress in the body.
+- Ginger oil is very high in Antioxidants which means it can fight off free radicals and oxidative stress in the body.
 It also helps in repairing certain types of cell damage.

-Ginger essential oil can be used topically, orally, or aromatically.
+Ginger oil can be used topically, orally, or aromatically.
 According to FDA, it is considered a safe herb, however, ginger oil is highly concentrated which means that it needs to be diluted to avoid any allergic reactions.

 Aromatically- You can put 3-4 drops of ginger oil in your diffuser, or humidifier to bring out the warm positive mood and improve sleep quality.